instana/instana-agent-operator/README.md

 Status
 ------

-Runs an HTTP server on port 8080.
-The server provides an ASCII table with the current environment variables (useful to check which container is serving the request).
+This is the initial commit. `instana-operator` can be deployed on Kubernetes and runs a small HTTP server on port 8080 showing the status of the leader election.

+The next step is to replace the current leader election sidecar with the operator.

+Should we support more than one `instana-operator` instance?
+If there are multiple `instana-operator` Pods running, they need to elect an `instana-operator` leader among themselves.
+The `instana-operator` leader determines which Intana agent will be the agent leader.
+A first implementation of leader election among `instana-operator` instances can be found in `LeaderElector.java`.

 Build
 -----